Boraera/scientist-quiz/README.md

 Once you have made changes in code, you can update it with `npm run doc`.

-See the differences between `boilerplate` and `master` branches to see what has to be done to properly integrate to Chemaxon Synergy.
+See the differences between `boilerplate` and `master` branches to see what has to be done to properly integrate to ChemAxon Synergy.

-## Integration with Chemaxon Synergy
+## Integration with ChemAxon Synergy

 First you have to implement some api endpoints.
 See `src/integration-synergy.js` in the master branch.